BrummieQuinn/Javascript/Calculator project/calculatorproject.md

 -  I actually imagined a weeks long struggle to get even here and the speed I've managed to get the input working has surprised me.
 So I'm going to stick to my guns on this one and will not be working on the calculation functionality until I can make my code less messy, currently its a bunch of statements calling the event listener, my next goal is to create reusable functions out of my current code with clear variables I can pass into the calculation function.
 - It's suggested everywhere to plan in psuedocode first don't worry about the syntax and it doesn't seem to help me anymore than writing out a bullet pointed list of what I want to do.
 I can't see it as helpful if I still have to find the appropriate syntax etc later on so thats why I plan using Javascript syntax instead of psuedocode currently.
 As I get better, psuedocode may become a useful tool for me, as I am always open to changing my approach where necessary
 - Another thought which is obvious but also an insight for me is, write something, anything, either in a planning file or a Javascript file.
 Write down any code your brain might come up with during the time away from the computer, it might lead to a dead end, it might lead to the behaviour you want.
 Point is without a single word you can't write a sentence and without writing down statements you can't know if you've stumbled across your next solution or your next dead end.

+(06/09/2023)
+- I need to remember this project is not beyond me, I've spent roughly 2 months manipulating html elements with Javascript with no problem.
+This is just a case of me having taking a break to learn strengthening my understanding of Javascript without applying them sooner.
+- Now I've taken the time to reflect a bit, I feel a lot better going forward with this calculator project
+- Its really funny thinking that if I were to have built a form with a submit button and needing valued from various inputs I'd probably be done by now since I never had any issues before.
+Seeing how rusty I've gotten has shown that while learning what the programming fundamentals are hasn't done me any harm, writing statements in the syntax hasn't been too difficult, but targeting the html elements with those statements would've been a better process as pointed out by my mentor, I should've been pairing it with creating functions that interacted with html a lot more than I have.
+I'm just glad to have realised this now while trying to get this calculator to work using what I know
+- I'm so glad I decided to do this project, I mean how else would I have learned about looping through the element nodelist in an event listener would cause me to create events.
+I guess it's true when you decide to build something you learn things an algorithm exercise or challenge can't.